 Goliath Beetle Physical Description

-Like most beetles, the Goliath Beetle possesses a reinforced first pair of wings which serve as protective covers for their secondary pair of wings and abdomen.
+Like most beetles, the Goliath Beetle possesses a reinforced first pair of wings.
+These serve as protective covers for its secondary pair of wings and abdomen.
 The second pair of wings is membranous and quite large.
-Only that pair is useful for flying.
-When not in use, they are kept folded beneath the first pair of wings.
+Only that pair remains useful for flying.
+When not in use, it keeps these folded beneath the first pair of wings.

 In addition, each of the legs of the mammoth insect ends in a pair of sharp claws.
 These growths provide it with a strong grip for climbing on tree trunks and branches.
 These also provide another manner of self-defense against potential predators.

 The species also displays a form of sexual dimorphism.
 The males have a large, Y-shaped horn on the head that serves principally as a pry bar in battles.
 It often uses these against other males over feeding sites or when vying for potential mates.

 Meanwhile, the females remain hornless in this species.
 Instead of a horn, Nature provided this gender with the presence of a wedge-shaped head.
 This evolutionary development provides assistance in burrowing when laying their eggs.

 The Goliath Beetle attains a length of as much as 4.3 in (10.9 cm), for males.
 Females of the species develop slightly smaller and can reach weights of up to 3.5 oz (99.2 gr) in their larval stage.
 As adults, however, individuals only reach about half this weight.

 - Class: Insecta